Data Augmentation for Meta-Learning: Background and Related Work

-Meta-learners are known to be particularly vulnerable to overfitting \citep{rajendran2020meta}.
+Meta-learners are known to be particularly vulnerable to overfitting~\citep{rajendran2020meta}.
+One work, MetaMix, proposes averaging support and query features to prevent the model from memorizing the query data and ignoring support~\citep{yao2020don}.
+Recently, another work adds random noise to the label space to make the model rely on support data~\citep{rajendran2020meta}.
+In the context of few-shot classification, random shuffling labels within tasks alleviates this kind of overfitting and is commonplace in meta-learning algorithms~\citep{yin2019meta, rajendran2020meta}.
+However, as shown in Figure~\ref{fig:trainval}, overfitting to training tasks remains a problem.
 One recent work has developed a data augmentation method to overcome this problem \citep{liu2020task}.
-The latter method involves simply rotating all images in a class by a large amount and considering this new rotated class to be distinct from its parent class.
+This method simply rotates all images in a class by a large degree and considers this new rotated class distinct from its parent class.
 This effectively increases the number of possible few-shot tasks that can be sampled during training.

-A feature-space augmentation, MetaMix, has been proposed for averaging support features in few-shot learning \citep{yao2020don}.
-A different line of work has instead applied regularizers to prevent overfitting and improve few-shot classification \citep{yin2019meta, goldblum2020unraveling}.
+A different line of work instead applies regularizers to prevent overfitting and improve few-shot classification \citep{yin2019meta, goldblum2020unraveling}.
 Yet additional work has developed methods for labeling and augmenting unlabeled data \citep{antoniou2019assume, chen2019image}, generative models for deforming images in one-shot metric learning \citep{chen2019image2}, and feature space data augmentation for adapting language models to new unseen intents \citep{kumar2019closer}.